code-with-amitk/Code-examples/System-Design/Concepts/CI-CD/README.md

 ### A. Phases of CD
 ![ImgUrl](https://i.ibb.co/pjDPbK2/ms.png)

 A1.
-Commit Phase
-- software compilation, unit tests, and static code analysis

-A2.
-Acceptance test Phase
-- Assure the correctness of the software regarding domain logic.
+Commit Phase: software compilation, unit tests, and static code analysis A2.
+Acceptance test Phase: Assure the correctness of the software regarding domain logic.
 A3.
-Capacity tests/Load Tests
+Capacity tests/Load Tests:
 A4.
-Explorative tests
-  - Examine new functionalities
+Explorative tests: Examine new functionalities
 A5.
-Production Phase
-  - Software bought in production
+Production Phase: Software bought in production

+<a name=bg></a>
+## Blue Green Deployment Technique
+- Technique for reducing downtime and risk by running two identical production environments called Blue and Green.
+- At any time, only one of the environments is live, with the live environment serving all production traffic.
+For this example, Blue is currently live and Green is idle.
+- On One of enviornment new build is deployed tested, and when tests are good, Router is switched to make this as production env.